daniel-starke/STM32CubeDuino/README.md

 - Use larger periphery buffers.
 - Try offloading tasks to DMA channels.
 Note that the Arduino API offers no functions for this.
 You can use the STM32 HAL API for example.
 - Pass larger structures by reference/pointer instead of copy.
 Pass native types (e.g. `int`) by value.
-- Use `const` were possible.
+- Use `const` where possible.
 - Enable instruction and data cache via STM32 HAL API if available for the target MCU.
 E.g. via `SCB_EnableICache()`.
-Both is usually enabled by default in STM32CubeDuino.
+Both are usually enabled by default in STM32CubeDuino.

 **Q:** How do I generate a custom `initVariant()` function for my board?
 **A:** Download the [STM32CubeIDE](https://www.st.com/en/development-tools/stm32cubeide.html).
 Create a new `STM32 Project` for the used chip in there and activate all relevant peripherals.
 Complete the clock configuration and generate the code.
 The content from the generated `SystemClock_Config()` function in `main.c` is the base for the new `initVariant()` function.
 Finally, replace all calls to `Error_Handler()` with `systemErrorHandler()`.
 See also [Getting Started](doc/starting.md).